Distributed Multisensor ISAC: MS ISAC Access and Estimation

 The formulated signal model \eqref{eq:datamodel_t_f} also provides a theoretical basis for \glspl{kpi} that quantify the accuracy and resolution of the parameter estimates.
-This allows, for example, to predict the estimation performance based on available \glspl{re}, but also to judge what \glspl{re} are most beneficial to solve the estimation problem.
-This is important for allocation of resource blocks in the OFDMA frame.
+This allows, for example, to predict the estimation performance based on available \glspl{re}, but also to judge which \glspl{re} are most beneficial to solve the estimation problem.
+This is important for allocation of resource blocks in the \gls{ofdma} frame.
 The simplest way to assess the performance of an estimator is to quantify its bias, i.e., the systematic estimation error, and its variance, i.e., the statistical distribution of the estimates.
 Luckily, the often-employed maximum likelihood estimators for propagation parameter estimation~\cite{ref64, ref67} possess the beneficial statistical features of unbiasedness and efficiency, such that the assessment of estimation performance reduces to analyzing theoretical lower bounds for the estimation variance.
-That is why the \gls{crb} is frequently employed as design criterion for waveform optimization judging the achievable estimation variance.
-The analytical expressions for this bound aid for example in the design of waveforms explicitly tailored to the \gls{ofdm}-related estimation problem given here~\cite{gedschold2025waveformDesignVerification, ref36, Eijnde1991_SignalDesign}.
+That is why the \gls{crb} is frequently employed as a design criterion for waveform optimization, judging the achievable estimation variance.
+The analytical expressions for this bound aid, for example, in the design of waveforms explicitly tailored to the \gls{ofdm}-related estimation problem given here~\cite{gedschold2025waveformDesignVerification, ref36, Eijnde1991_SignalDesign}.
 The \gls{crb} results from the inverse of the so-called Fisher information matrix

 For conciseness, all model parameters are summarized in $\boldsymbol{\theta} = [\boldsymbol{\tau}_p, \boldsymbol{\alpha}_p, \boldsymbol{\gamma}_p]$.
-Conveniently, the Slepian-Bangs formula~\cite{stoica2005slepian} allows to directly calculate the Fisher information matrix from the partial derivatives of the of the signal model in the time-frequency aperture domain with respect to the target parameters in Doppler-Delay.
+Conveniently, the Slepian-Bangs formula~\cite{stoica2005slepian} allows us to directly calculate the Fisher information matrix from the partial derivatives of the signal model in the time-frequency aperture domain with respect to the target parameters in delay-Doppler

-Here, we consider $\bm H$ as a sampled, i.e., finite dimensional, version of $H(f,t)$ (see \Cref{fig:TBRes}) and it can be understood as discrete in the carrier and symbol dimensions, sampled by the sparse resource blocks as indicted in \Cref{fig:TBRes}. $\langle \cdot, \cdot \rangle$ is the inner product, $\mathcal{R}$ the real part, and $\sigma^2$ the variance of an additive white Gaussian noise process.
+Here, we consider $\bm H$ as a sampled, i.e., finite-dimensional, version of $H(f,t)$ (see \Cref{fig:TBRes}), and it can be understood as discrete in the carrier and symbol dimensions, sampled by the sparse resource blocks as indicated in \Cref{fig:TBRes}. $\langle \cdot, \cdot \rangle$ is the inner product, $\mathcal{R}$ the real part, and $\sigma^2$ the variance of an additive white Gaussian noise process.